История железа

 • electrical engineering and electroplating;

-• chemical industry.
+• the chemical industry.

 Nickel production: methods and technologies

-• Hydrometallurgical method It is based on the dissolution of nickel ores in acids or other solvents, followed by the separation of nickel from the solution.
-This method makes it possible to obtain high-purity nickel and is widely used in industry.
+• Hydrometallurgical method is based on dissolving nickel ores in acids or other solvents with subsequent recovery of nickel from the solution.
+This method yields high-purity nickel and is widely used in industry.

 First applications: glass and paints

-Industrial importance and key applications
+Industrial importance and key application areas

 Metallurgy and alloying alloys